Victorian era: Politics and foreign affairs

-The Reform Act, (Note: A Scottish Reform Act and Irish Reform Act were passed separately.) which made various changes to the electoral system including expanding the franchise, had been passed in 1832.
+The Reform Act, (Note: A Scottish Reform Act and Irish Reform Act were passed separately.) which made various changes to the electoral system, including expanding the franchise, was passed in 1832.
 The franchise was expanded again by the Second Reform Act (Note: See Representation of the People (Ireland) Act 1868 and Representation of the People (Scotland) Act 1868 for equivalent reforms made in those jurisdictions) in 1867.
 The Third Reform Act in 1884 introduced a general principle of one vote per household.
-All these acts and others simplified the electoral system and reduced corruption.
-Historian Bruce L Kinzer describes these reforms as putting the United Kingdom on the path towards becoming a democracy.
+All these acts, along with others, simplified the electoral system and reduced corruption.
+Historian Bruce L. Kinzer describes these reforms as putting the United Kingdom on the path towards becoming a democracy.
 The traditional aristocratic ruling class attempted to maintain as much influence as possible while gradually allowing the middle- and working-classes a role in politics.
 However, all women and a large minority of men remained outside the system into the early 20th century.

-Cities were given greater political autonomy and the labour movement was legalised.
+Cities were given greater political autonomy, and the labour movement was legalised.
 From 1845 to 1852, the Potato Famine caused mass starvation, disease and death in Ireland, sparking large-scale emigration.
-Across the British Empire, reform included rapid expansion of the zone of control, the complete abolition of slavery in the African possessions and the end of transportation of convicts to Australia.
-Restrictions on colonial trade were loosened and responsible (i.e. semi-autonomous) government was introduced in some territories.
+Across the British Empire, reform included rapid expansion of the British territory, the complete abolition of slavery in the African possessions and the end of transportation of convicts to Australia.
+Restrictions on colonial trade were loosened, and a responsible (i.e., semi-autonomous) government was introduced in some territories.